mc-aeq/aeqd/rpcclient/examples/dcrdwebsockets/README.md

-dcrd Websockets Example
+aeqd Websockets Example
 =======================

-This example shows how to use the rpcclient package to connect to a dcrd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the rpcclient package to connect to a aeqd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.